-We at TACLA believe in the power of listening to and recording the stories and wisdoms of those who came before us and did the necessary work to pave a way for us in the present.
+TACLA believes in the power of listening to and recording the stories and wisdoms of those who came before us and did the necessary work to pave a way for us in the present.

-We also believe in using our creative abilities to engage, expand, and critique the work of our elders, and tell our own stories to forge different ways.
+We also believe in using our creative abilities to engage, expand, and critique the work of our elders to tell stories that dream of abundant futures.

 TACLA has a threefold mandate in our activities:

-1. To Gather: To connect and bring pan-Asian artists together in dialogue, creation and resistance
+- To Coalesce: To connect and bring pan-Asian artists in dialogue, creation and resistance

-3. To Witness: To animate multiple knowledges in nonlinear, messy and flexible ways for the purpose of empowering, educating and healing communities
+- To Witness: To animate knowledge in nonlinear and flexible ways to empower, educate and strengthen communities

 Content